Guillaumecoi/MUCM/README.md

 ## Why MUCM?

-Keep your use case documentation **in your repository**, not scattered across external tools.
-MUCM stores structured data (TOML/SQLite) and generates clean markdown files that live alongside your code—version controlled, searchable, and always in sync.

-**No cloud dependencies.
-No vendor lock-in.
-Your data, your repo.**

-Perfect for teams that value documentation as code and want their requirements to travel with the codebase.
+**Documentation that travels with your code.** MUCM is a documentation compiler that turns structured data (TOML or SQLite) into beautifully formatted markdown documentation.
+Write once, generate multiple perspectives for developers, testers, business analysts, and product managers.

+### The Problem
+- **Online tools create barriers** - contributors need accounts, logins, permissions just to read/edit docs
+- **Documentation lives separately from code** - not in your repo, not in pull requests, not in your workflow
+- **Keeping it structured manually is painful** - consistent formatting across dozens of use cases is tedious
+- **Vendor lock-in** - your documentation is trapped in proprietary systems

+### The Solution
+Edit TOML files (just like config files), commit to git, and get:
+- **Customizable templates without coding** - Handlebars templates you can edit to format output exactly how you want
+- **Version-controlled source of truth** in your repo, no servers, no online services, zero barriers
+- **Auto-generated test scaffolding** with safe zones so your code survives regeneration
+- **Smart cross-references** that automatically link use cases, actors, and preconditions
+- **CI/CD ready** - generate docs automatically in GitHub Actions, no installation needed for contributors.
+- **Multi-view documentation** tailored for different teams (same data, different perspectives)

+### See It In Action

-**[→ See a Complete Example: E-Commerce Demo](examples/ecommerce-demo/)** - Explore a real-world project with personas, use cases, and multiple methodologies in action.
+**[→ E-Commerce Demo](examples/ecommerce-demo/)** - Complete authentication system with use cases, personas, tests, and Mermaid diagrams.
+Built in 10 minutes.
+Zero manual markdown.

 ## Features

-### 🧩 Extensible
-- Custom fields per methodology
-- Handlebars templates you can modify
-- Test generation for multiple programming languages
-- Combine multiple methodologies in one use case
+**🔧 Extend Everything**
+Create custom methodologies for your industry.
+Add support for new test languages.
+Build your own template fields.
+MUCM adapts to your workflow, not the other way around.

+**🎨 Customize Templates Without Coding**
+Edit Handlebars templates to format your documentation exactly how you want.
+Change headings, reorder sections, add custom fields - no programming experience required.
+Copy the templates to your project, tweak them in any text editor, and regenerate.
+Your documentation, your style.

+**🔗 Smart Cross-References That Never Break**
+Type `||UC:UC-AUTH-001:depend` in any precondition - MUCM automatically generates clickable markdown links to the right use case.
+Rename a file?
+Move a category?
+All references update automatically.
+No more hunting for broken links.

+**🧪 Test Scaffolding That Survives Regeneration**
+Generate test files in Python, Rust, Java or JavaScript (and soon many more) with protected "safe zones" for your code.
+Write your test logic once between the markers - regenerate docs 100 times and your implementation stays intact.
+Only the scaffolding updates.

+**📊 Interactive Diagrams Built From Your Scenarios**
+Describe your workflow in scenario steps - MUCM generates Mermaid sequence diagrams automatically.
+Actors, interactions, all visualized.
+Change a step, regenerate, diagram updates.
+No drawing tools needed.

+**👥 Rich Actor Profiles**
+Create realistic personas (background, motivations, technical skills) and system actors (APIs, databases, external services).
+Every actor gets an emoji, a full profile page, and appears consistently across all scenarios.

-### 🎨 Four Methodology Templates
+**🎯 Four Methodology Views (Or Mix Them)**
-Choose the perspective that fits your team:
+Generate documentation tailored for different audiences from the same source:
-- **Developer** - API design, data models, technical architecture
+- **Developer** - API specs, data models, security requirements, technical architecture
-- **Tester** - Test scenarios, coverage metrics, quality assurance
+- **Tester** - Test scenarios, coverage areas, automation status, quality gates
-- **Business** - ROI, stakeholder requirements, business value
+- **Business** - ROI analysis, stakeholder requirements, business value, success metrics
-- **Feature** - User stories, acceptance criteria, agile workflows
+- **Feature** - User stories, acceptance criteria, agile workflows, sprint planning

-### 🎭 Scenarios & Actors
-- **Four scenario types**: main, alternative, exception, extension
-- **Extension scenarios**: branch from main flow at specific steps
-- **Rich actors**: personas with backgrounds + system actors (Database, API, etc.)
-- Actor-based steps with emoji identification

-### 🗄️ Flexible Storage
-- **TOML (Recommended)** - Human-readable, git-friendly, perfect for most projects
-- **SQLite (⚠️ Experimental)** - Database storage for 100+ use cases, still under active development

-### 💬 Two Interfaces
+**⚡ Two Ways to Work**
-**Interactive Mode** (`mucm -i`) - Menu-driven, great for getting started
+- **Interactive Mode** (`mucm -i`) - Guided menus, perfect for getting started or complex edits
-**CLI Mode** - Fast commands for automation and scripting
+- **CLI Mode** - Lightning-fast commands for automation, scripting, and CI/CD pipelines

-### 📊 Smart Status Tracking
-Six status levels (Planned → Deployed) with automatic rollup from scenarios to use cases
+**💾 Choose Your Storage**
+- **TOML (Recommended)** - Human-readable files, beautiful diffs, perfect for code review and version control
+- **SQLite (Experimental)** - Database backend for projects with 100+ use cases, complex queries, and better performance

 ## Quick Start